Intelligent flexible cloud

 One size does not fit all

-Mobile, IoT, Cloud, and 5G are the drivers for growth and transformation of the data center.
-Data centers need energy-efficient platforms optimized for improved performance of a variety of different workloads, and that can be deployed and managed as cost effectively as possible.
+Mobile, IoT, Cloud and 5G are the drivers for growth and transformation of the data center.
+Data centers need energy-efficient platforms optimized for improved performance of a variety of different workloads and that can be deployed and managed as cost effectively as possible.

-ARM in HPC
+Arm in HPC

-Tracking toward Exascale
+Tracking toward exascale

-Network nodes have fixed constraints such as power limits, space and form factor and the need for real-time processing to be able to handle events driven by IoT and other emerging needs.
+The transition from 4G to 5G will pose challenges for infrastructure.
+With targeted latency reductions up to 50x, targeted throughput increases up to 100x and targeted increases in the number of connections up to 100x, the underlying architecture must transform.
+Network nodes have fixed constraints such as power limits, space and form factor limits and the real-time processing power needed to handle events driven by IoT and other emerging applications.

-The ARM ecosystem delivers a range of solutions from optimized silicon to systems that scale from core to edge to access.
+To balance these competing requirements, the infrastructure will require architecturally compatible solutions optimized for different workloads.
+The Arm ecosystem delivers a range of solutions, from optimized silicon to flexible systems, that scale from core to edge to access.

 Scalable, portable, optimized platforms